2023 Solar Incentives Guide for Clifton, CO - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar panels.
-Property tax exemptions let you exclude the value that your solar panels add when you're calculating how much property tax you need to pay.
+- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar panels.
+Property tax exemptions let you ignore the value added by your solar system when calculating the amount of property tax you need to pay.

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
-This credit can be claimed on solar panels installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
+The ITC applies towards solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
+This credit can apply towards solar panels installed on a primary or secondary residence that you own in the United States.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
 There is no maximum amount you can claim.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Under the new program, solar installation projects that are completed between 2022 and 2032 might qualify for a 30% tax credit.
-This credit amount will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-Beginning in 2023, it will also be easier to obtain credits for energy storage systems under this new program.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
+The Clean Energy Credit runs until 2035.
+Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit.
+The amount will be decreased slightly on a yearly basis until the end of the current program.
+Beginning in 2023, it will also be easier to get credits for energy storage systems under the new laws.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Clifton solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Clifton solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives